-This bill would have required the director of the Department of Developmental Services to identify regional centers that are in need of one or more satellite offices and, on or before July 1, 2020, consult with each regional center identified as in need of one or more satellite offices to determine an appropriate location for a satellite office(s).
+This bill would have required the director of the Department of Developmental Services to identify regional centers that are in need of one or more satellite offices and consult with each regional center identified as in need of one or more satellite offices to determine an appropriate location for a satellite office(s).
 Additionally, this bill would have required an identified regional center to inform the public of its plans to open one or more satellite office and, on or before July 1, 2021, required the regional center to offer services to persons with developmental disabilities at those satellite offices.
 The bill would also have specified that a satellite office may offer limited services.